ayham-1/GraphSolver/README.md

 # GraphSolver
-An application for solving linear/quadratic graphs.
+An application for solving linear/quadratic graphs and finding the interception.
 ## Requirements file
 After installing GraphSolver.zip to install requirements, run: